Sperm Counting ChamberDRM-600

 Mix the sample thoroughly just before pipetting.

-Move the cover glass into final position so that the circle on the cover glass is centered within the circle of the sampling area (Figures D and E).
+Slide the cover glass into final position so that the circle on the cover glass is centered within the circle of the sampling area (Figures C and D).

 This will eliminate air bubbles from the counting area.